 What are these principles?

 To respect all people, to remember that we are all equal and to help wherever you can.
 That's exactly what KEPAKY's action has begun.
 When I found my way and there was an economic prospect I realized that you cannot and will not take with you the money you earned ...Thus, we started the Social Services Center to help other people.
 We invited remarkable friends and associates with social sensitivities to the Foundation's Board and started with the student aids.
 I come from a very poor family and fortunately there was the Soviet Union back then where we could study for free.
 So, I also wanted to help others who were unable to study because of financial difficulties.
 Initially, I did it independently.
 Along the way, we decided to organize it under the umbrella of a Foundation.
-Then there were other needs that were brought forwad by society, such as children with Autism.
-The Association for People with Autism in Limassol, feeling that Azucena is very sensitive, approached her and she, embraced them, which led in our help in the construction of the Model Center for Employment, Care and Treatment in Limassol
+Then, there were other needs that were brought forwad by society, such as children with Autism.
+The Association for People with Autism in Limassol, feeling that Azucena is very sensitive, approached her and she embraced them, which led in our help in the construction of the Model Center for Employment, Care and Treatment in Limassol

 Which characteristics led you to ask your spouse to take over KEPAKY?